felixhahnweilheim/humhub-themes-orange/docs/README.md

 - bright dropdown menus, text-color: @text-color-highlight instead of white
 - color changes in comparison to the HumHub Community theme are mentioned in the file `less/variables.less`
+- added color variables (e.g. color for like icons)

 #### Added hover effects
 - see `less/mixins.less` (added color variable @hover)